 "Fighting on par" with someone who deliberately lowers themselves to your level doesn't say anything about who is better.
 Ichigo could be stronger than Kenpachi's limit, or he could still be weaker, we just can't know until Kenpachi runs out of handicaps to remove.

 Except Kenpachi fought at his full power in Soul Society.
 And LOST.
 Even the current explanation of Kenpachi's mental limiters aren't good enough because it's too much of a stretch to say that Kenpachi subconsciously weakened himself to over 1/5 below his normal strength without noticing.
 It's one thing to explain his limits in a captain vs captain fight, it's another entirely when comparing someone pre and post bankai.

-The death toll after it was all over Gin just gets slashed but Hiyori Gets SLICED IN HALF and survives also Jushiro and Hinamori getting Stabbed they survive too.
+The death toll after it was all over.
+Hiyori gets SLICED IN HALF and survives.
+Jushiro and Hinamori get stabbed, but they survive too.

 The latest chapters of Bleach are now featuring the Fullbringers versus the Shingami which, for all the hype that the Fullbringers were brought up, essentially turned into a Curb-Stomp Battle mostly in favor of the Shinigami.
 To elaborate here are some of the battles and the results.

-Kenpachi vs Giriko: Kenpachi won by slicing him in half with the attitude similar to how one would slice a tomato.
+Kenpachi versus Giriko: Kenpachi won by slicing him in half with the attitude similar to how one would slice a tomato.